 Technically handymen are responsible for repairing the common areas and things between the walls of everyone’s apartment.
 It’s also in their job description to clean the air conditioning filters in preparation for summer.

 But what’s going on inside your four walls is technically your responsibility.
-If a handyman replaces a light bulb or unclogs your shower drain, throwing them an extra tip goes a long way.
+If a handyman replaces a light bulb or unclogs your shower drain, an extra tip goes a long way.

 How much to tip after a handyman repair

-How much to tip your handyman after a repair in your apartment really depends on the size of the repair they just did.
+How much to tip your handyman after a repair in your apartment depends on the size of the fix.

-If you have a doorman that works the regular Monday to Friday day shift and is the receiver of most of your online package deliveries, it’s a good idea to tip them throughout the year.
+If you have a doorman working the Monday to Friday day shift and is the receiver of most of your online package deliveries, it’s a good idea to tip them throughout the year.

 This will ensure they’ll take good care of your things.
 Packages are usually a sore spot for doormen and can turn lobbies into what feels like an Amazon warehouse.
 Showing them some regular tipping will help improve their service even further.